One of the most common soft tissue injuries arising from a motor vehicle accident is whiplash.

 All of the information you track, including a journal of your pain and difficulties performing daily tasks, is vital to your attorney.
 And you will need an attorney to represent you since without one; the insurance company will attempt not compensating you for your damages, including your medical, therapeutic, and pharmaceutical costs, as well as your economic losses from days off and sick days or vacation pay lost due to the accident.

 Have you suffered whiplash injuries due to an accident?
-Contact the Personal Injury Team at KCR for a free initial consultation at our Trenton office.
+Contact the Personal Injury Team at CR for a free initial consultation at our Hamilton office.

 Be sure to find an experienced personal injury lawyer to help you with your whiplash claim.
 If you reside or have suffered an accident in or nearby Hamilton, Hightstown, Hopewell, Princeton, or Lawrence, call 609-528-2596 at our local Trenton office for a free consultation and to discuss your case today.